What is SEND?

 Telford and Wrekin SEND - Local offer

-The Designated Clinical Officer for SEND (DCO) supports the ICB to meet their statutory responsibilities for children and young people with SEND.
-The DCO provides a point of contact for the ICB, local authority, schools and colleges when specialist health advice is required.
+The Designated Clinical Officer for SEND (DCO) and ICB SEND Team within the ICB supports the entirety of the health system to meet their statutory responsibilities for children and young people with SEND.
+The team provide a point of contact for the ICB, local authority, schools and colleges when advice is required regarding health services for CYP with SEND.

 For more information about Education Health and Care Needs Assessments and Education, Health and Care Plans visit: